johnmcfarlane/papers/c++/error-handling.md

 ### Unambiguous Bug Strategies

-As of C++20, Dynamically-Enforceable ISO C++ Standard violations require system or toolchain support to identify.
-For example, null pointer dereferences may be trapped by systems with virtual memory, and out-of-bounds array lookup may be trapped by dynamic analysis tools.

-Dynamically-Enforceable C++ API Contract violations must be trapped using assertions.

-Broadly, there are three possible strategies that can be adopted at the point where a violation occurs.
+Broadly, there are three strategies that can be applied in situations where a violation might occur in a running program.

 #### Trap Enforcement Strategy

 The program can stop.
-(It may also emit a diagnostic message.)
+(It may also emit a diagnostic message or break in a debugger.)

+Dynamically-Enforceable ISO C++ Standard violations require system or toolchain support to trap.
+For example, null pointer dereferences may be trapped by systems with virtual memory, and out-of-bounds array lookup may be trapped by dynamic analysis tools such as sanitizers.

+Dynamically-Enforceable C++ API Contract violations must be trapped using assertions.

+Disadvantages:

+* Code may need to be instrumented, incurring run-time cost.
-This has the disadvantage that the program completely fails to perform its task.
+* On violation, the program completely fails in its task.

+Advantages:

-But the advantage is that no further incorrect behaviour will be exhibited by the program; the user is protected from unbounded risk.
+* No further incorrect behaviour will be exhibited by the program;
-It is also of most help to the developer as they are strongly encouraged to confront the bug early.
+  the user is protected from unbounded risk.
+* The developer is compelled to confront bugs as a priority.

-Because of these advantages, it makes a good default strategy.
+Because of these advantages, trapping makes a good default strategy.
 This is the default chosen by [the `assert` macro](https://en.cppreference.com/w/cpp/error/assert) and by most sanitizers.